 In order to be exempted from sitting for the exam (basic test), candidates must provide in their application file a copy of their diploma or proof that they have passed one of the applicable exams (see list below) by 15 August for the Autumn semester or by 15 January for the Spring semester.

-- Candidates applying for the Spring semester (February - September) will take the exam at the beginning of February.
+- Candidates applying for the Spring semester 2023 (February - September) will take the exam 9 February 2023.

 There is a fee of CHF 100 to register for the French exam.

 - Results are announced several days after the test, as indicated in the instructions provided on the day of the test by the ELCF.